jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_interface_scom_requirements.md

 SCOM (System Center Operations Manager) 2012 and above as deployed in your organization.

 ## Spotlight
-Spotlight on SQL Server Enterprise 11 or later.
+Spotlight on SQL Server on SQL Server Enterprise 11 or later.

 Spotlight on SQL Server Enterprise 11.1 or later is required to snooze / unsnooze and acknowledge alarms.